 - Numbness or tingling in the arms or legs

-You will be asked about symptoms and medical history.
-A physical exam will be done.
-Imaging tests evaluate the brain and skull.
-These may include:
+If someone is experiencing symptoms, a doctor will ask about symptoms and medical history.
+A physical exam will be done which may include cognitive tests of memory, reflexes, or motor skills.
+Imaging tests may be done to evaluate the brain and skull.
+Tests may include:

-Special studies may also be done to evaluate the flow of fluid around your brain and spinal cord.
+Special studies may also be done to evaluate the flow of fluid around the brain and spinal cord.

 - Physical or occupational therapy can help improve muscular coordination and trembling.
 Braces or a wheelchair may also be needed.